-The Commission staff has provided technical and project assistance on alternative economic development programs, including the preparation of OEDP plans and economic development fact books and the implementation of specific economic development-related activities.
+The Commission staff has provided technical and project assistance on alternative economic development programs, including the preparation of economic development plans and fact books and the implementation of specific economic development-related activities.
 In addition, Commission staff has participated in the activities of the Regional Economic Partnership-an economic development initiative of the seven counties in the Southeastern Wisconsin Region, the City of Milwaukee, the Wisconsin Electric Power Company, the Metropolitan Milwaukee Association of Commerce, and the Commission.